Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ### Thrown { .hide }

-:weapon-prop-thrown:{ .xl }<br>Thrown
+:wp-prop-thrown:{ .xl }<br>Thrown

 :   You can throw the weapon to make a ranged attack.
 If the weapon is a melee weapon, you use the same ability modifier for that attack roll and damage roll that you would use for a melee attack with the weapon.
-If the weapon has the [:weapon-prop-finesse: Finesse](#finesse) property, you can use your choice of your Strength or Dexterity modifier for the attack and damage rolls.
+If the weapon has the [:wp-prop-finesse: Finesse](#finesse) property, you can use your choice of your Strength or Dexterity modifier for the attack and damage rolls.

 ---

 ### Two-Handed { .hide }

-:weapon-prop-two-handed:{ .xl }<br>Two-Handed
+:wp-prop-two-handed:{ .xl }<br>Two-Handed

 :   This weapon requires two hands when you attack with it.
 This property is relevant only when you attack with the weapon, not when you simply hold it.